renaissance-publishing/renaissance/content/chapters/21-races.md

 #### Elven Vitals

+- Old Age: 160 Years
+- Average Height: 180cm
+- Average Weight: 50kg
+- Diet: Omnivore

 - DUR 25, STR 25
 - \+5 COO +5 WIL +10 INT
 - Movement: Foot 5 / 15
 - Senses: Normal, Low-Light
+- Size: Medium
 - Tags: Natural, Humanoid, Elf
 - Language Group: HHED
 - *Keen Senses*: Elves receive +20 to visual Perception checks, and +10 to auditory perception checks.
 - Prehensile Feet: Elves have prehensile feet.
   This allows them to grip and manipulate objects with their feet as adroitly as they do with their hands.
   This is of particular use while climbing and grappling, applying a +20 bonus to those tests.
-  It's also partcularly useful when *riding*, and it makes them very difficult to *dismount*.
+  It's also particularly useful when *riding*, and it makes them very difficult to *dismount*.
   - Elves treat their feet as non-dominant limbs, so they need to purchase the Ambidextrous trait at least once to wield weapons with them without taking a penalty.
 - Natural Camouflage: Elves have complex skin patterns, which serve as camouflage.
   These patterns provide a +10 benefit to Stealth checks; this benefit is lost if their skin is covered, and is not cumulative with worn camouflage.

+#### Cultural Item: Clan Sword

+Clan Swords are wooden weapons used by many Wood Elves.
+They are carefully hewn from sturdy hardwood, and finished with designs unique to the tribe that produced them.
+Clan Swords arc like inverted sabres; have a narrow, diamond-like cross-section; and are weighted towards the very tip.
+They almost always feature leather or linen lanyards to secure the weapon to the wielder's hand.

+Tags: One-handed, Easy, Blunt, Secure, Well Suited: Maim, Well Suited: Mighty Blow

+Damage: 1d10+3+DB

+AP: 1

 #### Optional Background: Ash Elven Undercity